Ibrahima3/hello-world/README.md

 Hi people,

-Ibrahima here.
-I am Node.js, .NET and Graphql enthusiast.
+Ibrahima here, I am Node.js, .NET and Graphql enthusiast.

 This is my new account where I will commit and push future projects.